onnx/onnx/docs/docsgen/source/onnx_python/classes.rst

 +++++++++

 Any `Proto` class includes a method called `SerializeToString`.
-It must be called to serialize any :epkg:`onnx` object into an array of bytes.
+It must be called to serialize any proto object into an array of bytes.

 .. autoclass:: onnx.TensorProto